 It was already very hot when we arrived at around 9 am.
 The water was quite calm compared to the beaches and shores we visited later that day.

-The first snorkeling experience of my life was OK.
+The first snorkelling experience of my life was OK.
 We didn’t have any experience so didn’t dare to go too far.
-There were already plenty of small fish swimming in the shallow water not far from the shore, and it made me so excited!
+There was already plenty of small fish swimming in the shallow water not far from the shore, and it made me so excited!
 We went towards the south side of the beach hoping to see more fish and coral along the rocky shore.
-At the end, we didn’t see a lot.
+In the end, we didn’t see a lot.

 It is one of the nicest beaches on Big Island.
 A big advantage of this beach is that it is very easy to access.
 Also, it has all the necessary amenities including washrooms and even a cafe for food.
 I would love to spend more time here if I am coming to Big Island again.